mindis/multimap/docs/cppreference.md

   <td><code>uint32_t</code></td>
   <td>
    <code>num_partitions</code>
    <div>Defines the number of partitions for a newly created map.
-The purpose of partitioning is to increase the performance of the <a href="/overview/#multimap-export">export</a> and <a href="/overview/#multimap-optimize">optimize</a> operations by applying a devide and conquer method.
-A suitable number can be estimated like this: "total number of value-bytes to be put" devided by "the memory allowed to be used running the operation".
+The purpose of partitioning is to increase the performance of the <a href="/overview/#multimap-export">export</a> and <a href="/overview/#multimap-optimize">optimize</a> operations by applying a divide and conquer method.
+A suitable number can be estimated like this: "total number of value-bytes to be put" divided by "the memory allowed to be used running the operation".
 An underestimate can lead to long runtimes for the mentioned operations.
 The default value is 23; other values will be rounded to the next prime number that is greater or equal to the given value.<div>
   </td>
  </tr>
  <tr>